costa-al/hyper-sys/README.md

-# HYPERSYS
+# Hypersys Script Engine

-Engine for creating applications with a plug-in system (DLL) and built-in C++ like script engine.
-You can create native classes in DLL and then use them in the script engine.
+C++ like syntaxis script engine with plug-in system (DLL).
+You can implement native classes in DLL and then use them in the script engine.

 ## Hello World application